rexroni/keytap/README.md

 shift, and release the other key, you will get the behavior specified by the HOLD argument (probably apply shift to the second key).

+* `TIMEOUT_ONLY` means that the only way to trigger the HOLD behavior is with the 200ms timeout.

 ### `macro(...)`, `shift(...)`, `ctrl(...)`